“When you shift your state, your whole perspective and world shifts. Problems dissolve, villains become victims and compassion kicks in.”

 “… have patience with everything unresolved in your heart and try to love the questions themselves as if they were locked rooms or books written in a very foreign language.
 Don’t search for the answers, which could not be given to you now, because you would not be able to live them.
 And the point is to live everything.
 Live the questions now.”

 But part of the reason that quote is important to me is because I still need to be reminded of it; I tend toward questioning and analysis, even though I know it’s often best to just “be.”
-So I came to the interview with Cindy prepared with a slew of challenges and queries into her book and philosophies.
+So I came to my interview with Cindy prepared with a slew of challenges and queries into her book and philosophies.
 I wasn’t trying to be difficult; I simply wanted to understand her practice better and be able to articulate it clearly in this article.

-Cindy and I chatted long past the allotted time we’d booked for our interview, and only got off the phone because I had to get to a meeting.
+She and I chatted long past the allotted time we’d booked for our interview, and only got off the phone because I had to get to a meeting.
 Throughout our talk, there was plenty of back and forth about her teachings.
-It was fascinating, and too lengthy to detail here, but I will say that although I still have queries, what’s at the heart of Cindy’s book rings utterly true:
+It was fascinating, and too lengthy to detail here, but I will say that although I still have queries, what’s at the heart of her book rings utterly true:

 “We don’t want things, people or events.
 We want the feeling we mistake them for.”